jarv/jarv.org/content/jarv-org-gitlab.md

 That's it!
 It couldn't be simpler and I think one of the nicest things about this setup is the ability to use the GitLab web ide to make quick changes.

-_Disclaimer: I am working for GitLab though the opinions here are my own._
+_Disclaimer: I work for GitLab though the opinions here are my own._